 1. Public Papers of the Presidents in XML - The Public Papers of the Presidents is published by the Office of the Federal Register and is the official publication of the writings, addresses, and remarks of the Presidents of the United States, as released by the White House Office of the Press Secretary during a given period.
 The Public Papers of the Presidents series began in 1957 as a result of a recommendation of the National Historical Publications Commission to create a uniform compilation of papers and speeches of U.S. Presidents, comparable to the Congressional Record or the United States Supreme Court Reports.
-Volumes are published approximately twice a year, and each volume covers approximately a six-month period.
+Volumes are published approximately twice a year, and each volume covers approximately a sixmonth period.
 Currently, Public Papers for Presidents George H.W.
 Bush, William J. Clinton, and George W. Bush are available electronically through the Government Printing Office's FDsys web platform in ASCII text and PDF formats.
 Beginning with President Barack Obama, the Public Papers will be available in downloadable XML format as well.
 The expected time frame for release of this information is September 2010.

-2. Classification Management Data of the Executive branch - This information is submitted by Executive branch agencies on the Standard Form 311, "Agency Security Classification Management Program Data," to the Information Security Oversight Office (ISOO).
+- Classification Management Data of the Executive branch This information is submitted by Executive branch agencies on the Standard Form 211 - branch agencies on the Standard Form 311, "Agency Security Classification Management Program Data," to the Information Security Oversight Office (ISOO).
 This information is used for ISOO's Annual Report to the President and shows the classification activity (Top Secret, Secret, and Confidential) of each agency, as well as declassification activity.
 While this information has been available in aggregate, it has never been available by agency and in a downloadable format.
-The expected time frame for the release of this information is July 2010.